omarvsoft/new-architecture-mock-up/config-server/README.md

     secret: ${KEY_STORE_SECRET}
 ```

-As you can notice the values will be taken from environment variables in order to can run the application in any environment.
+As you can notice the values will be taken from environment variables in order to run the application in any environment.
 Actually, these variables will be set as SECRETS inside kubernetes.

 ### Kubernetes configuration